 Sick Leave for Eligible Employees with Per Diem Appointments

 Eligible employees with Per Diem appointments receive eight hours of sick leave per calendar year and do not accrue sick leave.
 This sick leave will be credited and available for use on the next working day following the employee’s first monthly or quadriweekly pay cycle.
 A new allotment of eight hours of sick leave is subsequently provided each January 1 thereafter.
-Eligible employees with Per Diem appointments will carry over any unused sick leave from one year to the next except that the maximum amount of sick days that an eligible employee with a Per Diem appointment can have at any time is 16 hours.
+Eligible employees with Per Diem appointments will carry over any unused sick leave from one year to the next except that the maximum amount of sick leave that an eligible employee with a Per Diem appointment can have at any time is 16 hours.
 Eligible employees with Per Diem appointments may use up to a maximum of 16 hours of sick leave in a calendar year.

 Sick Leave for All Other Eligible Employees